Atypical Moles & Your Skin

 What is the treatment for atypical moles?

-If you have one or more atypical moles, talk to your dermatologist about an appropriate surveillance program and whether or not any moles need a biopsy to ensure they are not melanomas.
+If you have one or more atypical moles, see a dermatologist.
+It’s important to get professional guidance on how to keep track of changes.
+Your dermatologist will know whether or not any moles need a biopsy to ensure they are not melanomas.
 The more abnormal features moles have, the riskier they are.
 Frequent monitoring of these moles is especially crucial, so that if a melanoma arises, it can be detected and treated as early as possible.

 If your doctor identifies a mole as suspicious, or if new moles appear after age 40, you may need a biopsy.